skgoyal19/skgoyal19/README.md

 - 👋 Hi, I’m @skgoyal19
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Data Science
+- 🌱 M. Tech in Data Science
 - 💞️ I’m looking for job opportunity in data science and machine learnig.
 - 📫 How to reach me 19.skgoyal@gmail.com